COS301-SE-2024/WorkWise-Central/docs/demo3/businessDocs/functionalRequirements.md

 - An employee must be associated with a company.
 - An employee must have a superior when added to the company.
   - The default superior is the owner of the company.
-- This subsystem must implement role-based access control (refer to the role and permission subsystem).
 - The system must display the employees in a company.
   - The user must be able to search for a specific employee.
   - The user must be able to sort the list of employees.